2.17 Acceptance of Core Coursework and Placement Test Scores from TCSG Colleges

 TCSG institutions will not offer AA degrees.
 These procedures shall apply to all TCSG degrees with one exception, Nursing.

-This transfer agreement is effective for those students from COC-accredited TCSG institutions:
+This transfer agreement is effective for those students from SACSCOC-accredited TCSG institutions:

-- who meet the minimum test score requirements for exemption from Learning Support OR
+- who meet the minimum requirements for exemption from Learning Support OR

-- who successfully complete and meet the minimum test score requirements for exit from developmental studies English and/or mathematics beginning January 2002
+- who successfully complete and meet the requirements for exit from Learning Support English and/or mathematics beginning January 2002

-- USG and TCSG will accept comparable placement and exit scores.
-See Section 3, Appendix C.
+- USG and TCSG will accept comparable placement scores.
+See formulae for calculating placement indices in

-- At this time, test scores from non-COC-accredited TCSG institutions will not be accepted for exemption or exit from LS.
+- Test scores from non-SACSCOC-accredited TCSG institutions will not be accepted for exemption or exit from Learning Support.

-- Exit from Learning Support at a COC-accredited TCSG institution will be honored at all USG institutions if the student has a record of meeting the TCSG minimum test score requirement for exit.
-As with students who transfer from other USG institutions, a student who exempts LS but transfers without credit for the core curriculum course may be placed in LS at the receiving institution based on institutional requirements higher than the USG minimum.
+- Exit from Learning Support at a SACSCOC-accredited TCSG institution will be honored at all USG institutions.
+Students who exempt Learning Support but transfer without credit for the core curriculum course may be placed in Learning Support at the receiving institution based on institutional requirements higher than the USG minimum.

 - The current policy allowing institutions to individually evaluate courses other than the mini-core courses and make decisions about acceptance will continue.